Founded by Independent Pharmacists, Serving Independent Pharmacists

 Alex Christenson

-During that time, Alex grew a deep love and respect for how impactful and important independent pharmacies are to the success of their communities.
+During that time, Alex grew a deep love and respect for how impactful and vital independent pharmacies are to the success of their communities.
 Those feelings and his immense respect for the leadership at WSPC led him to the buying group.
 Alex is excited to use his expertise to help members better understand and maximize the value of their pricing.
 By developing tools and translating data into information, Alex wants to enable the members and the team at WSPC to make the best decisions for long-term success and growth.

 Don Clarfeld